kristoferlund/ic-use-internet-identity/README.md

 The `identity` context variable contains the identity of the currently logged in user.
 The identity is available after successfully loading the identity from local storage or completing the login process.

 The preferred way to use the identity is to connect it to the [ic-use-actor](https://www.npmjs.com/kristoferlund/ic-use-actor) hook.
-This allows you to easily call canister methods that require authentication.
+The hook provides a typed interface to the canister methods as well as interceptor functions for handling errors etc.

 ```jsx
 // Actors.tsx